-As that stark line from Mitt Romney's Thursday speech in which he officially announced that he is seeking the 2012 Republican presidential nomination for a chance to unseat President Obama, the putatutive GOP frontrunner is doing what the challenger to an incumbent president does.
-You call the president a flop and try to make the race a referendum on his presidency.
+Mitt Romney officially announced Thursday that he is seeking the 2012 Republican presidential nomination.
+And with that stark line, he did what challengers to an incumbent president do: He called the president a flop and tried to make the race a referendum on Obama's presidency.

 Romney, appearing at a rally at Bittersweet Farm in New Hampshire, had at least three narratives of the Obama presidency aimed at different groups of voters.

 One was for the Tea Party Republicans who didn't vote for the president to begin with.